gburning/simple-website-starter/README.md

-# Simple Static Website Generator
+# Simple Static Website Starter

 This is a very simple static site generator.
 It makes for a good starting point for quickly building small, simple and performant websites.